the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 **2. on**

-The `on` field tells GitHub Actions when to run.
+The `on` field tells GHA when to run.
 For example, we can run the workflow anytime there's a `push` or a `pull`.
 ```
 on:
   push: